Agents

 Agent Plugins

-You could also use agents built by the community or Solace directly in your app with little to no configuration.
+You can also use agents built by the community or Solace directly in your app with little to no configuration.